JakeD520/SenselessChatter/README.md

 * Chaos is **fun, not frustrating**: people laugh at disruptions, not rage-quit.
 * Muting/unmuting used playfully as much as seriously.
 * Sessions feel more like a **party game** than a chat log.

 ---

-## 🚀 Next Steps

-1. Add `mute_notice`, `earthquake`, `matrix`, `media_player` to effect types.
-2. Wire macros into Supabase realtime messaging pipeline.
-3. Render system notices and chaotic effects in the same chat stream.
-4. QA to ensure effects vanish with TTL; nothing persists beyond limits.
-5. Seed early rooms with a handful of hidden triggers and let discovery spread.

----